Sky Sports F1: Formula One

 The 2012 season started on 16 March (live practice) from the Melbourne Grand Prix Circuit, Australia.
 Sky Sports broadcast every practice session, qualifying session and race live.
 The season passed 19 countries on the way.
 Formula One visited places as diverse as China, Bahrain, Belgium, Italy, and also United States for a Grand Prix taking place in Austin, Texas at the brand new Circuit of the Americas.
 The season came to an end at the 2012 Brazilian Grand Prix on 25 November 2012.

 On 7 March 2012, Sky Sports F1 revealed its theme tune for the 2012 season, "Just Drive" by Alistair Griffin, which has been re-recorded with the Prague Philharmonic Orchestra and Rodolfus Choir.
 The 43-second opening credits feature archive footage of former world champions and memorable F1 moments from 32 Grands Prix between 1950 and 2011.
-The theme tune is also used on The F1 Show and for Classic F1.
+The theme tune was also used on The F1 Show and for Classic F1.
 2014 saw a rearrangement of the theme to go with updated titles.
-Sky's original arrangement is still utilised for its coverage of Classic F1 races.
+Sky's original arrangement is still of Griffins' song utilised for its coverage of Classic F1 races.
+From the 2019 season onwards "Just Drive" was replaced by Outlands by Daft Punk, which had previously been featured in the film Tron: Legacy (2010).

 During the 2012 season, Santander UK was the official sponsor of Formula One coverage on Sky Sports F1 in a deal that was estimated to be worth £3 million.
 The coverage was sponsored by Shell in 2014.
 From the 2015 Malaysian Grand Prix, FairFX sponsored coverage on Sky Sports F1.
+For the 2025 season Sky Sport's F1's coverage would be sponsored by German carmaker Audi.